lgfrbcsgo/wot-battle-results-server/README.md

     ```

--   Replays the battle results of the current session to the client.
+-   Replays the battle results of the current WoT session to the client.
     `offset` can be used to specify an offset when not all results have to be replayed.
     An `offset` of `0` or omitting the `offset` will replay all battle results.
     ```json